jfpoilpret/fast-arduino-lib/README.md

 Status
 ------

-The project has started less than one year ago only, hence it does not cover everything yet.
+The project has started less than one year ago only, hence it does not cover everything yet, also its API is likely to change, more or less drastically, until April (see roadmap).

 What the project already has: